-The Careers

-Quiz and What to

-study next tools

-suggest possible

-career and study

-pathways matched

-to students' skills,

-interests and

-qualifications.
+The Careers Quiz and What to study next tools suggest possible career and study pathways matched to students' skills, interests and qualifications.
+CHAT TO STUDENTS Find out more about a university or college from students already studying there.
+Chat to students

-Chat to students: Find out what it's like to study at a particular university, or on a certain course with current students through
+Chat to students: Find out what it's like to study at a particular university, or on a certain course with current students through UniBuddy.

-UniBuddy.